 Eggs have been colored and decorated for various spring and Easter rituals since pre-Christian times.
 The eggs represent the symbol of rebirth and fertility.
 These traditions survive to this day in many nations around the world.
 Famous are the elaborately decorated Eastern European eggs done by a master decorator.
 However, there are many easy decorating projects that can turn into fun for the whole family.

-The above eggs are decorated using ground coffee, smashed blueberries, ground up turmeric, onion skins, black tea and chopped up purple cabbage.
+The above eggs are decorated using ground coffee, smashed blueberries, ground-up turmeric, onion skins, black tea, and chopped-up purple cabbage.

 To wrap the eggs, use the wrapping instruction bellow.

-Select your coloring material and place in a small pot of boiling water together with wrapped egg.
+Select your coloring material and place it in a small pot of boiling water together with the wrapped egg.
 Adjust water and the amount of the added coloring agent accordingly.
 Be ready for a surprise!
 (There is always next year!
 Practice makes perfect!).

 If you want to start with a simpler project, here are instruction for onion skins decorated eggs.